 When selecting the best Laxogenin supplement, you want to make sure it contains Laxosterone®–a particular brand of 5a-hydroxy Laxogenin, produced by Bestcom BioTech.

 It’s the highest purity Laxogenin supplement on the market, at over 96% purity.

-On their site, Bestcom BioTech claims they have tested various other off-brand Laxogenin supplements at have found an average of 25-55% pure.
+On their site, Bestcom BioTech claims they have tested various other off-brand Laxogenin supplements and have found an average of 25-55% purity.

 This is pretty consistent with what I’ve come to realize about dietary supplements.
 Unless they’re third party tested, you really can’t be sure of the quality.

 I recommend Laxosterone® simply because it’s the only raw material Laxogenin that comes with proof of purity.

 Since Bestcom BioTech is a wholesale ingredient supplier, you can’t by Laxosterone® from them directly.
 You can, however, find it in a variety of products:

 If you know of any other brands that use Laxosterone® in their Laxogenin formula, feel free to drop a comment.

 Laxogenin is certainly one of the most intriguing and perhaps one of the most promising of the whole plant-steroid wave of supplements.

 Unfortunately, with absolutely no human research on Laxogenin specifically, everything we think we know about it comes from similar compounds or the comparison to Anavar.